Parent and carer support

-Parents have a crucial role in their child’s life, making it important for you to be involved with their child’s treatment, but also for you to look after yourself.
+Parents have a crucial role in their child’s life.
+It is important for you to be involved with your child’s treatment, but also for you to look after yourself.

 If you can, we suggest sharing your worries with family, friend or partner so you can get some support in place.
-If you feel you need further help, you could book an appointment with your GP to talk through your concerns and they will be able to provide some advice on what you could do next and look at what support would be best suited to you.
+If you feel you need further help, you could book an appointment with your GP to talk through your concerns.
+They will be able to provide some advice on what you could do next and look at what support would be best suited to you.

 All courses are co-designed and co-delivered by experts with lived experience of mental ill health, peer trainers and expert health professionals.